Home

 It was 3:00 in the afternoon and the sun was very hot.
 We had light clothing on, but even that did not keep us cool.

-We had no sun umbrella and no real sun hat.
+We had no Sun Protection Umbrella and no real sun hat.
 Just a basic baseball cap, which I think made my head heat up even more.

 It seems to me that I was asking for it (hyperthermia that is).